Amsterdam/design-system/packages/css/src/components/tabs/README.md

 - The content within each tab should have a similar structure.
 - Use when there is limited visual space and content needs to be divided into sections.

-You can navigate an accordion with your keyboard:
+You can navigate tabs with your keyboard:

 | key            | element                                        |
 | :------------- | :--------------------------------------------- |